rglyons/Server/README.md

 ## Sequelize

 Sequelize is the ORM for this solution and the Postgres database.
 The file *server/models/index.js* initializes Sequelize and looks for 'use\_env\_variable' in the file *server/config/config.json*.
-This variable is initialized to the environment variable 'DATABASE\_URL', which is defined as the Postgres database URL on the Heroku instance where this app is running.
-When running locally, 'DATABASE\_URL' must be initialized in a local .env file.
-The included .env file initializes the DATABASE_URL variable to the url of our production Postgres database.
-Handle it with care!
+This variable is initialized to the environment variable 'DEV\_DATABASE\_URL' or 'DATABASE\_URL', which are both defined as a Postgres database URL on the Heroku instance where this app is running.
+When running locally, 'DEV\_DATABASE\_URL' and 'DATABASE\_URL' must be initialized in a local .env file.
+The included .env file initializes these variables to the URLs of our develpment and production Postgres databases, respectively.
+Sequelize will connect to the database with the URL that is specified by the Node run scripts (this is discussed below, in 'Running Locally').

 ## Database Models